 Shortly after, on September 15th, General William Howe invaded Manhattan and immediately took up residence at Mount Pleasant making the Beekman mansion army headquarters.
 It was the evening of September 22nd, the day after a quarter of New York City was burned in a horrific fire, that a young scholar was brought to the Beekman House.
 The young man had been apprehended by Robert Rogers of the famed ‘Rogers Rangers’ of the French and Indian War.
 He admitted that he was an officer in the American army and intentionally disguised himself as a civilian to secretly obtain military information.
 Without a trial, General Howe ordered that he be held that night in the greenhouse on the estate grounds near the DeVoor Mill River.
 With first light, he was to be taken to a nearby farm and hanged as a dishonorable traitor and spy.

-Nathaniel Hale, a captain in Colonel Knowlton’s Rangers (a newly formed regiment that probed enemy lines to gather intelligence), spent the evening writing letters to supposedly his mother and brother.
+Nathan Hale, a captain in Colonel Knowlton’s Rangers (a newly formed regiment that probed enemy lines to gather intelligence), spent the evening writing letters to supposedly his mother and brother.
 The next morning, he was taken to a large butternut tree on a nearby farm marking the fifth mile marker from Whitehall; some historians believe it was the old Turtle Bay farm just south of Mt.
 Pleasant and owned by the heirs of Sir Peter Warren.
 Provost marshal Captain Cunningham (a ruthless man who would starve American prisoners to death while pocketing the allowance set aside for their food) destroyed the letters in Hale’s presence.
 Cunningham also denied him a clergyman and bible.
 Hale was allowed last words in which he quoted Cato’s now famous line; ‘I regret that I have but one life to lose for my country.’
 He was hanged and as was custom, left dangling for some days until taken down and buried in an unmarked grave.
-Note: Cunningham would eventually suffer the same fate as Hale some years later.
+Note: Fate exacted her revenge for Cunningham would eventually suffer the same fate at the hangman’s noose some years later.

 The Gardener of Mt.
 Pleasant remained on the estate and kept a record of tenants during the seven year British occupation of NY: General Howe – seven months beginning September 15th 1776, General Clinton – three years, six months, General Chester (no time period listed), General Robertson – until May 1782, General Carleton – five months until British evacuation of NY.
 During General Clinton’s tenure at Mt.
 Pleasant, Major John Andre was a regular guest.
 He slept in an upstairs bedroom the night before sneaking off to meet Benedict Arnold; the mission that would cost him his life.
 In the summer of 1780, Clinton turned the house over to Baroness Reidesel.
 Her husband, Major General Reidesel was held prisoner at Saratoga.
 The Baroness wrote favorably of the estate describing the farm with its orchards of peaches and apricots, grapes, renowned gardens and the stately mansion’s interior.